gmarshall142/appfactory-migrations/README.md

 * Postgresql URL - in this case the connection was to a postgresql database running on the host.
 In order to resolve __localhost__ as the host machine it was necessary to use the __host.docker.internal__ name as the DNS.
   * -url=jdbc:postgresql://host.docker.internal:5432/appfactory

+### Notes when updating the initial load script
+If a script for the initial load script is regenerated using pg_dump it is necessary to take the following steps to prepare the SQL script.
+* Remove the create database and create schema lines
+* Change the owner for any new tables or procedures to an owner of 'appowner'.
+The owner may be the default user when they were created.
+* Remove any references to 'flyway_schema_history' which may have existed when the database is dumped.